Prince engine: Design

 The Prince family shares its basic block dimensions with the previous PSA TU engine family.
 Engineering design was directed by BMW using their Valvetronic variable valve lift system on the intake side, flow-controlled oil pump, timing chain, single belt drive of all ancillary units, composite camshafts and cylinder head produced by lost-foam casting.
 It is also equipped with an on-demand water pump.
 Gasoline direct injection with a twin-scroll turbocharger will be used on the higher power versions.

 All Prince engines will share 84 mm cylinder bore spacing, with 77 mm bore.
 The 1.6 litre engine has a stroke of 85.8 mm.
-The engine features a two-piece "bedplate" aluminum crankcase for extra stiffness.
+The engine features a two-piece "bedplate" aluminium crankcase for extra stiffness.

-litre EP3/EP3C (PSA)
+1.4-litre EP3/EP3C (PSA)

 The 1.4 L PSA EP3 and EP3C is the smallest member of the Prince family with a stroke measuring 75 mm and total capacity of 1397 cc.
 Depending on application, power output varies from 95 to 98 PS while torque varies from 137 to 140 Nm.